-- reform and expand the powers of UK law enforcement bodies and intelligence agencies to conduct warranted interception, equipment interference (hacking in order to obtain information) or bulk communications data acquisition.
+- reform the regime under which UK law enforcement bodies and intelligence agencies can be authorised by warrant to conduct interception, equipment interference (hacking to obtain information) or bulk communications data acquisition.

 - introduce new requirements for Judicial Commissioners to approve warrants and notices issued by the Secretary of State.

 - provide many authorities with a query tool (the request filter) to make complex searches across telecommunications operators' databases of communications data.
-This would enhance the existing ability to serve targeted notices requiring disclosure of communications data.
+This enhances the authorities' existing ability to serve targeted notices on operators requiring them to disclose communications data.

 - respond to criticisms by the Interception of Communications Commissioner of law enforcement's use of communications data to identify journalistic sources.
-Questions of MPs' and legal privilege are also addressed.
+New provisions addressing MPs' and legal privilege are also included.

-- introduce an extended list of prohibitions on disclosing the existence of a warrant or notice.
+- extend the prohibitions on telecommunications operators and others disclosing the existence of a warrant or notice.

-The Bill has the potential to affect not only the communications industry but any business that operates a network, whether public or private.
+The Act has the potential to affect not only the communications industry but any business that operates a network, whether public or private.

-It would be easy to gain the impression that the Bill affects only the communications industry.
+It would be easy to gain the impression that the Act affects only the communications industry.
 However it applies more widely than that, potentially affecting any type of business.

 ‘Communication’ is also broadly defined.
 It covers not just person to person messages, but person to machine, machine to person and machine to machine communications.
 The internet of things will, as it gathers pace, fall into the embrace of the new legislation.

 However, falling within the scope of the Act does not necessarily mean that an obligation will be imposed.
-While the Act’s powers are drawn very broadly, no obligation to maintain a capability, retain or disclose data or assist with interception or equipment interference crystallises unless the Secretary of State or a public authority serves a notice or warrant.
+While the Act’s powers are drawn very broadly, no provider has an obligation to maintain a capability, retain or disclose data or assist with interception or equipment interference unless and until the Secretary of State or a public authority serves it with a notice or warrant.

 Notices and warrants will generally be subject to secrecy obligations.
 As a result information on how they have been deployed may not be easy to come by.
-The most detailed guidance on how they are likely to be exercised will be in Codes of Practice, drafts of which have been published with the Bill as it went through Parliament.
+The most detailed guidance on how they are likely to be exercised is in Codes of Practice, drafts of which have been published with the Bill as it went through Parliament.

 • Interception warrants (targeted, thematic or bulk)